Sweden's rich and poor tussle over tutor tax breaks

 Though the country is home to the Swedish model of high taxes and generous welfare, data from the OECD club of wealthy nations has shown inequalities rising.

-The center-right government of Prime Minister Fredrik Reinfeldt has over six years chipped away at the social welfare system and rolled out wide tax rebates.
+The centre-right government of Prime Minister Fredrik Reinfeldt has over six years chipped away at the social welfare system and rolled out wide tax rebates.

 The aim to become one of the few countries to offer tax breaks for families who pay tutors to help their children with homework after school has touched off a new debate.